dotfiles/dotfiles.github.com/content/index.md

 * [Eduardo Lundgren's dotfiles](https://github.com/eduardolundgren/dotfiles), the first JavaScript-based dotfiles powered by Grunt.
 * [xero's dotfiles](http://git.io/.files) are managed with gnu stow, a free, portable, lightweight symlink farm manager.
 * [Adam Eivy's dotfiles](https://github.com/atomantic/dotfiles) are focused on Automation (no manual install/config) for Zsh and OSX with a friendly bot to guide your way.
+* [Andrew Schwartzmeyer's dotfiles](https://github.com/andschwa/dotfiles) use [myrepos](http://myrepos.branchable.com/) in combination with [vcsh](https://github.com/RichiH/vcsh) to let there exist a togglable Git repository for each set of dotfiles, even those coexisting in the same directory.
+There's even a `bootstrap` script.

 ## Go farther with a framework